erwinfs/covid19-curves/src/READMEtemplate.md

 Also note the provisos stated here:
 <https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public#number-of-cases-and-deaths>
+Since 10 April positive tests also include key workers and their hoseholds (not just prople that have been hospitalised).

 ![Graph of actual cases and exponential curve](./out/cases.png)
 ![Graph of actual cases and exponential curve](./out/cases-log.png)